Uganda: DDT Will Eliminate Malaria

 opinion

 On World Malaria Day, marked on April 25 (Sunday), governments and activists will boast of millions of dollars spent on tackling the disease that still kills a child every 30 seconds somewhere in the world.
 But most of them are culpable of disarming our most effective weapon--insecticides such as DDT.
+DDT was first used on a large scale in World War II to stop insect-borne epidemics such as typhus.
+It surpassed all expectations in fighting malaria around the world, saving millions of lives.
+In 1960s India, for example, DDT cut malaria cases from 75 million a year to less than 100,000.

 The 1960s, however, saw the rise of the Western environmentalist movement, which vilified the use of insecticides such as DDT.
 This helped malaria rise again, in India as in South Africa, and even now, four decades later, insecticide use is threatened by environmentalist alarmism.